gstavrinos/destination-alarm/README.md

 * <del>Do something with the volume [IT'S THE USER'S PROBLEM]</del>
 * <del>Allow the app to chooce between alarm and notifications (for speakers vs headphones use) [GREW SICK OF IT]</del>
 * <del>Add night map & satelite map [REJECTED]</del>

+##### Icons
+wake up by Chinnaking from the Noun Project
+Star by y. onaldi from the Noun Project search map by b farias from the Noun Project setting by Vectorstall from the Noun Project
+Download Map by Ben Davis from the Noun Project Download by Kimmi Studio from the Noun Project current location by Balam Palma from the Noun Project